-(1) A local content entity shall reserve contracts for goods or services listed in Schedule 2 to be exclusively procured from Uganda and supplied by a Ugandan entity or citizen.

-(2) Notwithstanding subsection (1), where it appears to a local content entity that there is no suitably qualified Ugandan company or qualified Ugandan citizen or by its nature, the good cannot be supplied within the required time line, the contract shall be awarded to a resident company or any other company that has entered into a joint venture with a Ugandan company or citizen.

-(3) Subsection (1) does not preclude Ugandan citizens or entities from providing goods and services that are not specified in Schedule 2.
+- (1) A local content entity shall reserve contracts for goods or services listed in Schedule 2 to be exclusively procured from Uganda and supplied by a Ugandan entity or citizen. - (2) Notwithstanding subsection (1), where it appears to a local content entity that there is no suitably qualified Ugandan company or qualified Ugandan citizen or by its nature, the good or service cannot be supplied or provided within the required time line, the contract shall be awarded to a resident company or any other company that has entered into a joint venture with a Ugandan company or citizen. - (3) Subsection (1) does not preclude a Ugandan entity or citizen from providing goods and services that are not specified in Schedule 2.

-7. Preference of goods readily available on Ugandan market.
+7. Preference of goods or services readily available on Ugandan market.

-(1) A local content entity shall give preference to goods and services that are readily available on the Ugandan market and shall exclusively grant contracts for procuring such goods or services to Ugandan entities.

-(2) Subsection (1) shall apply where-

-k

-- (a) there are no similar locally manufactured goods on the Ugandan market; or - (b) the goods or services though manufactured in Uganda, do not meet the required quality, quantity or time line for delivery.

-(3) In this section, a good is readily available on the Ugandan market where the good is not locally manufactured in Uganda but is available on the Ugandan market and sold by a Ugandan entity.
+- (1) A local content entity shall give preference to goods and services that are readily available on the Ugandan market and shall exclusively grant contracts for procuring such goods or services to Ugandan entities. - (2) Subsection (1) shall apply where- - (a) there are no similar locally manufactured goods on the Ugandan market; or - (b) the goods or services though manufactured in Uganda, do not meet the required quality, quantity or time line for delivery. - (3) In this section, a good is readily available on the Ugandan market where the good is not locally manufactured in Uganda but is available on the Ugandan market and sold by a Ugandan entity.

-(4) The Minister shall annually publish in the gazette and in a newspaper of wide circulation goods that are readily available in Uganda.
+(4) The Minister shall annually publish in the Gazette and in a newspaper of wide circulation goods and services that are readily available in Uganda.

-8. Employment of Ugandan citizens
+8. Employment of Ugandan citizens.

-(1) A person who engages in an activity to which this Act applies shall not employ non-citizens in its activity unless it has been certified by the Ministry that suitably qualified Ugandan citizens are not available or are incapable of performing the particular type of work.
+- (1) A person who engages in an activity to which this Act applies shall not employ non-citizens in its activity unless it has been certified by the department that suitably qualified Ugandan citizens are not available or are incapable of performing the particular type of work. - (2) Ugandan citizens and non-citizens employed in a similar job shall be paid the same salaries, wages and benefits commensurate to the job description.